Hagit Messer Yaron

 Hagit Messer Yaron (חגית מסר-ירון; born May 13, 1953) is an Israeli electrical engineer and businesswoman.
 She is a professor of electrical engineering.
 She is the Kranzberg Chair Professor in Signal Processing at Tel Aviv University.
 She was the President of Open University of Israel from 2008 to 2013.
+Messer Yaron is the first woman in Israel to be appointed as a full professor of electrical engineering.

 Biography

 Messer Yaron was born and raised in Ramat HaSharon.
 Her mother Tova was a biology teacher and her father Oded served as a director general at the Ministry of Labor and as the Supervisor of Banks in Bank of Israel.

 Messer Yaron graduated from Tel Aviv University in 1977, and completed her Ph.D. in Electrical Engineering there in 1984, under the supervision of Yeheskel Bar-Ness.
 After Post-Doc at Yale University with Peter M. Schultheiss she joined the Faculty of Engineering at Tel Aviv University in 1986.
 Messer Yaron is married and mother of three.

 Contributions

-Messer focuses on statistical signal processing with applications to source localization, communication and environmental monitoring.
+Messer Yaron focuses on statistical signal processing with applications to source localization, communication and environmental monitoring.
 She has published numerous journal and conference papers, and several patents, and has supervised more than 100 graduate students.
-In 2006, Messer was the first to suggest using commercial microwave links for rainfall monitoring, and become the world pioneer in opportunistic sensing of the environment.
+In 2006, Messer Yaron was the first to suggest using commercial microwave links for rainfall monitoring, and become the world pioneer in opportunistic sensing of the environment.

 She is also interested in various aspects of higher-education and science policy, including: